rizqidjamaluddin/tabard/README.md

 Doesn't require any database connections.
 It can use the default file cache fine.
 Make it redis if you really care, because redis is just cool like that.

 Hang on, what do you mean by "tests"?
 I wrote this in a hurry at midnight, did you really think I thought this through?
+Dude, just look at all those globs and scandirs.
+This project probably qualifies as a weapon just because showing it to a TDD practicioner will cause them to spontaneously combust.

 ## Usage